bradens17/bradens17.github.io/_pages/about.md

   <em>Sports</em>
 </div>

 I also love to travel.
 I enjoy learning about different cultures and meeting people from all around the world.
-I have been to Korea, Australlia, New Zealand, Greece, Mexico and Cuba.
+I have been to Korea, Australia, New Zealand, Greece, Mexico, and Cuba.

 <div class="gallery-box">
   <div class="gallery">